NA0724/Thread_Safe_Hashing/Readme.md

-Implementation of multithread programming using Thread Safe Hashing
+#Implementation of multithread programming using Thread Safe Hashing

+Go version - 1.18